rc2754/ezVolcano/README.md

 ## Usage
 ## Authors
-This project was developed by Richard Chen in the Proteomics Core Facility at Brown University.
+The ezVolcano project was developed by Richard Chen in the Proteomics Core Facility at Brown University.

-Source code from the `easylabel` R package developed by Myles Lewis (https://github.com/myles-lewis/easylabel) was used for interactive labels in ezVolcano.
+ezVolcano uses source code from the `easylabel` R package by Myles Lewis (https://github.com/myles-lewis/easylabel) for interactive labels.

 ## Contact